Enriched functional limit theorems for dynamical systems: Introduction

 \section{Introduction}

 The Donsker functional limit theorem gives an invariance principle for the sum of independent and identically distributed (i.i.d.) random variables with finite second moments.
-The functional limit is a Brownian motion which lives in the space $C$ of continuous $\R^d$-valued functions defined on a subinterval $I$ of the real line, usually taken as either $[0,1]$ or $[0,+\infty)$, equipped with the uniform norm.
+The functional limit is a Brownian motion which lives in the space $C$ of continuous $\R^d$-valued functions defined on a subinterval of the real line, equipped with the uniform norm.
 Invariance principles such as this have been proved for a large class of dynamical systems with good mixing properties (\cite{HK82,DP84,MT02,FMT03,MN05,HM07,BM08,MN09a,G10a}).
 Note that weak convergence to a Brownian motion implies the existence of a Central Limit Theorem (CLT) for the ergodic sums of such systems.

-For systems with weaker mixing properties such as those modelled by Young towers (\cite{Y98, Y99}), with return time functions that are not square integrable, which is the case of certain Pomeau-Manneville (\cite{PM80}) or Liverani-Saussol-Vaienti (\cite{LSV99}) maps, where the existence of an indifferent fixed point is a source of non-uniform hyperbolicity, the CLT fails and the ergodic sums fall into the domain of attraction of $\alpha$-stable laws (\cite{G04a}).
-In \cite{G08}, Gou\"ezel shows that the same regime applies to ergodic sums of unbounded heavy tailed observables for the doubling map.
+When i.i.d.\ random variables have infinite second moment, the heavy-tailed case, the sums of the variables can become dominated by a few very large values, leading to failure of the CLT and jumps/discontinuities in the functional limit, as well as a connection with maximal processes and Extreme Value Laws (the Type II/Fr\'echet case).
+If the tail of the distribution is sufficiently regular the CLT is replaced by an $\alpha$-stable law and Brownian motion is replaced by an $\alpha$-stable L\'evy process.
+In the dynamical setting, in \cite{G08} Gou\"ezel showed that the same regime applies to ergodic sums of unbounded heavy tailed observables for the doubling map.
 Later, in \cite{T10}, Tyran-Kami\'nska showed a functional limit theorem for heavy tailed ergodic sums of essentially uniformly expanding maps.
-The functional limit obtained was an $\alpha$-stable L\'evy process, which lives in the space $D$ of c\`adl\`ag functions, \ie right continuous $\R$-valued functions with left limits defined on $I$, equipped with Skorohod's $J_1$ topology.
-In this scenario, the heavy tails allow for the occurrence of extremal observations with a considerable impact in the Birkhoff sum, which are ultimately responsible for the appearance of the jumps in the limit L\'evy process.
+The functional limit was an $\alpha$-stable L\'evy process, which lives in the space $D$ of c\`adl\`ag functions, \ie right continuous $\R$-valued functions with left limits defined, equipped with Skorohod's $J_1$ topology.